carlosh24/PPA-1---Unit-Testing-Functions/readme.txt

 the dropdown called src.
 Hitting the dropdown called (default package).
 Then double clicking the files called ppa1Function.java and ppa1FunctionTest.java.

-4. You can run the code by navigating to the run tab at the top and selecting the run dropdown.
+4. You can run the code by clicking the ppa1Interface.java window and navigating to the run tab at the top and selecting the run dropdown.
 The command line interface can now be typed into at the terminal in the bottom of the IDE.

 5. You can run the tests by clicking the ppa1FunctionTest.java window and selecting Run -> Run as and the only available option should be Junit Test.